Physiotherapy for Headaches — Real Relief, Lasting Results

 Tenderness in the scalp, neck, or jaw

-Palpable muscle tightness in the suboccipital, trapezius, or masseter muscles often links headaches to TMJ dysfunction or myofascial trigger points.
+Palpable muscle tightness in the suboccipital, trapezius, or masseter muscles links headaches to TMJ dysfunction.

 Reduced neck range of motion

-Difficulty turning or tilting the head, stiffness upon waking — these indicate cervical joint restrictions that respond well to manual therapy and joint mobilization.
+Difficulty turning or tilting the head, stiffness upon waking — cervical joint restrictions that respond well to manual therapy.

 Physiotherapy is right for you if…